nanderson11/AtlasLootClassic/README.md

-# AtlasLootClassic
+# AtlasLoot Classic

 [![AtlasLootClassic Discord](https://img.shields.io/badge/discord-atlaslootclassic-7289DA)](https://discord.gg/vMUwzPc)

-AtlasLootClassic is an UI mod allowing for loot tables of bosses to be browsed whenever needed within the game.
+AtlasLoot Classic is an UI mod allowing for loot tables of bosses to be browsed whenever needed within the game.

 ## Features

-* Loottables for Dungeons and Raids
+* Loot tables for Dungeons and Raids
-* Crafting with informations about materials, created items and skill ranks
+* Crafting with data about materials, created items and skill ranks
 * Factions
 * Collections with item sets and world events
-* Favourites are the new wishlist
+* Favorites are the new wish list

 ## Options

-* Open with `Shift + Left Click` on MiniMap Button or with `/al options`
+* Open with `Shift + Left Click` on minimap Button or with `/al options`

-## Favourites
+## Favorites

 * Add items directly from AtlasLoot with `Alt + Left Click`
-* Add notes to favourite items with `Alt + Right Click`
+* Add notes to favorite items with `Alt + Right Click`
 * Setup global and profile based lists
 * Show on item tooltip if the item is on any active list
 * Import and export your lists
 * A GUI that let you plan your gear and shows a indicator if you already own an item

-## Favourites import/export format
+## Favorites import/export format

 `(type):(id):(note)` while the `:(note)` part is optional